arXiv/arxiv-auth/accounts/README.md

 `poetry install`.
 Flask's auto-restart of the service in debug mod will not pick up changes to `arxiv-auth`.

+## TODO
+- Password reset in ``arxiv.users.legacy.accounts`` and in the accounts service.
+- Investigate the state of the accounts user registration and clean up, test and document if useful.

 ## Generating auth tokens

 Use the helper script ``generate_token.py`` to generate auth tokens for